Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 Sampling the direction is exactly the same.

 And the last lobe which is dielectric refraction.
-This time you do want to attenuate it so your fresnel becomes the material color or whatever you like the most (you can use schlick here but I'm not sure that's based on anything in real world?).
+This time you do want to attenuate it so your fresnel becomes the material color or whatever you like the most (you can use schlick here).
 The only difference is that you call `refract` instead of `reflect`.
 And of course if you're doing distributions approach evaluate it differently than reflection.
 I also talked about that.

 And these 4 simple lobes can create pretty much any material you can encounter in real world.
 In total we end up with 8 material parameters that change how the lobes act and the probability at which they are sampled.